 The three macro-systems approaches outlined above can have different types of uses and benefits depending on the question of interest.
-For example, systems researchers often use frameworks developed through inventory approaches to develop diagnostic tools to understand strengths and weaknesses of systems.
-For example, the World Bank has used its SABER framework to develop system diagnostic tools which have been implemented in more than 100 countries to identify key constraints to system effectiveness and the relationship between different system components (World Bank, 2014).
+For example, systems researchers often use frameworks developed through inventory approaches to develop diagnostic tools to understand strengths and weaknesses of systems, such as the World Bank's use of its SABER framework which has been implemented in more than 100 countries to identify potential constraints to system effectiveness (World Bank, 2014).
 Relational frameworks in turn can be used to array key relationships between system actors, which may be useful for generating important insights for policy design or generating more precise hypotheses for empirical research.
-Finally, systems modelling approaches are one way of making complex systems analytically tractable by narrowing down on a set of key causal relationships within a system to generate useful predictions and insights about system (Berlow, 2010).
+Finally, systems modelling approaches are one way of making complex systems analytically tractable by narrowing down on a set of key causal relationships within a system to generate useful predictions and insights about a system (Berlow, 2010).
 Although systems modelling has been used in the health and education sectors to generate useful predictions, such models have been used more extensively in infrastructure systems research, possibly because the variables are more quantitative in nature and relatively easier to model in comparison to more human or intangible contextual features in health or education.
+While conceptually distinct, in practice these three types of macro-systems approaches can overlap, and not every framework is easily classifiable within a single category.